tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 ![M2 + PSU](/assets/images/egpu-m2-thunderbolt/photos/m2_riser_psu.jpg "M2 Riser + PSU")

 I got this setup after I've mistakenly thought that my Core X got busted.
-In the end, the fault was at the active Thunderbolt cable.
-Hey, but I got to play around with the fancy M2-based setup.
+In the end, the fault was at the active Thunderbolt cable that I bought separately.
+ Hey, but I got to play around with a fancy M2-based setup.

 You have to get an external PSU together with the riser above to make it work.
 Also, as you can probably guess it is not as convenient as a Thunderbolt option as you have to remove a bottom cover (or make some kind of other access) to the M2 connector on the motherboard.
-That's not something you want to plug and unplug everyday but it's not really a big deal.
+That's not something you want to plug and unplug everyday but it's not really a big deal (it's easy to access the internals of this zBook).

 However, apparently this has some
 [nice performance benefits](https://egpu.io/forums/builds/2015-15-dell-precision-7510-q-m1000m-6th4ch-gtx-1080-ti-32gbps-m2-adt-link-r43sg-win10-1803-nando4-compared-to-tb3-performance/)